- Duration: 1 year

 Typically, you will need to have:

-- a 2:1 Honours degree (or international equivalent), and
+- a 2:1 Honours degree or Merit at Masters level, or international equivalent, and

 - Maths at a level equivalent to at least a grade C/4 at GCSE, demonstrable with formal qualifications or professional/degree experience.